HelloLily/hellolily/docs/sphinx/source/community/angular_styleguide.rst

         <ng-transclude></ng-transclude>
     </span>

 This template might be confusing, but you can pretty much ignore all the attributes in the ``span`` tag.
 They are there to call a third party library (Angular x-editable), but you can see how the controller's variables and function get used to set up the template.
-The ``ng-transclude`` you see is where I referred to in the intro to this directive.
+The ``ng-transclude`` you see is what I referred to in the intro to this directive.
 The ``{{ vm.deal.next_step.name }}`` is what will be put in the place of the ``ng-transclude``.
 This transclusion allows you to have generic templates (like we do with the ``dashboardWidget`` directive).

 **Note:** Yes, another ``editableSelect`` directive gets called here, but this is the ``editableSelect`` provided by the Angular x-editable library.

 Services
 ********

 We use services to provide generic code to the app.
-Below is the HLResource service, which provides some useful functions related to resources.
+Below is the ``HLResource`` service, which provides some useful functions related to resources.

 .. code-block:: javascript